rickharris/StickyScroll/README.md

 ##Notes:
 - Requires jQuery 1.4+ or include the offset.js file from newer jQuery source (http://github.com/jquery/jquery/blob/master/src/offset.js)
 - <del>Disclaimer: Requires position: fixed support, so no IE6</del> No longer uses fixed positioning, only mimics it.
 Much better support now for mobile/tablet.
-- Possible enhancements to com:
+- Possible enhancements to come:
 	- <del>Fluid/elastic layout support</del> Now supports fluid layouts! (best in "auto" mode)
 	- Support for callbacks when a boundary is reached